Analyzing Power Integrity on a Power Distribution Network (PDN)

 Let’s say you’ve measured the power rail noise and it’s out of spec.
 Is it coming from a DC-DC converter?
 The bulk supply?
 A PLL?
 A clock?
 Crosstalk?
 Spectrum analysis can provide clues to noise sources – helping to correlate noise frequencies to switching frequencies and harmonics.

-A spectrum analyzer such as an RSA306 connected to your power rail with a DC block can help provide insight into your noise.
+A spectrum analyzer such as an RSA306 connected to your power rail with a DC block can help provide insight

 The FFT function on your scope is also useful, but these functions use the sample clock on your scope, making it difficult or impossible to look at the spectrum and voltage waveforms at the same time.
 The unique spectrum view on 4, 5 and 6 Series MSOs provide independent spectrum analyzer controls so you can see synchronized time domain spectrums and frequency domain waveforms at the same time.